hargwit/hargwit.com/content/posts/2020-08-26-the-four-types-of-testing-and-the-tools-you-might-use-for-them.md

 This is probably the kind of testing you've heard about before because your teacher told you you had to write them.

-Unit tests ensure each element of an application is working correctly.
-Whether that's functions, methods, classes or components unit tests confirm that they are behaving as expected.
+Unit tests ensure each singular element of an application is working correctly.
+Whether that's a function, method, class or component, unit tests confirm that they are doing their one thing well.

 Unit tests should be fast, taking only a few seconds to run.
 This gives them a short feedback loop while also giving you much more confidence that your code is working over static testing.

+For a React application, I would recommend using [`jest`](https://jestjs.io/) and [`react-testing-library`](https://testing-library.com/docs/react-testing-library/intro).
+Combining these libraries allows you test your functions, component classes and methods in the same way your users will be using them.

 However, just because your unit tests pass, it doesn't mean the application as a whole is working:

 ![a gif of two automatic doors causing each other to open as they are too close](/media/unit-test-no-integration.gif "Unit tests done!
 That's enough testing!")

+# Integration tests

+Alright, you've finished your unit tests and you're confident that the individual elements of your app are working.
+Awesome!
+But it's not enough.
+We need to know that the units can work together.
+We need to combine our units and test that our integration works as expected.

+We might test that a service method works correctly when its repositories are connected to real databases.
+Or test an entire page of our application - combining many individually tested components.

+Integration tests cover a lot more code and even check that the interfaces between the layers (eg. networks) aren't broken.
+They tend to be covering the use-cases of the application and this skyrockets the confidence they give us.
+After all, we are building the application to meet those use-cases.

+However, integration tests execute more code and can be slowed down by the interfaces between layers.
+This makes interfaces slower than their unit counterparts.

+Use the same tools for integration tests as you did for unit testing - a combination of [jest](https://jestjs.io/) and [react-testing-library](https://testing-library.com/docs/react-testing-library/intro).

+# End to end tests

+End-to-end tests are as close as you can get to testing your application as an actual user.
+These tests point a browser at your application and click, type and interact with elements on the page exactly as the user does.

+End-to-end tests run against the entire system, stood up in an environment just as it will be in live.
+This gives you ultimate confidence that your application is working as expected.

+However, this confidence comes at a cost.
+There are no shortcuts here, the test must wait for every network request and database transaction to finish.
+End-to-end tests take minutes to run rather than seconds.

+As a result, end-to-end tests should be reserved for mission critical features.
+These are features where a breakage makes the application useless for its primary use-cases.
+For example, login and sign up flows and payment gateways.

+Use [Cypress](https://cypress.io) combined with [`cypress-testing-library`](https://testing-library.com/docs/cypress-testing-library/intro) for end-to-end testing a React application.
+Cypress can be run in both CI pipelines as well as on your local dev machine making it a great option for TDD. `cypress-testing-library` is a Cypress port of `react-testing-library` meaning it will feel familiar due to your unit and integration tests.

 # Trade off

-As a general rule, the more confidence a test gives us, the slower it is -there is a tradeoff between the two metrics.
+As a general rule, the more confidence a test gives us, the slower it is - there is a tradeoff between the two metrics.

 We need to be careful and consider how important these metrics are when we write a new test.
 Is the new feature mission-critical (eg. authentication flow)?
 If so then we must be confident the code works - let's use an end to end test.
 If not (eg. user can add emoji to their username) then let's use something faster - a unit test probably.

+When in doubt, use integration tests, they provide the a lot of confidence and are nearly as fast as unit tests to run.
+Follow Kent C. Dodds advice:
+> Write tests, not too many, mostly integration